Skamaniak/happiness-door-slack-bot/README.md

 - `LOG_LEVEL` - Minimal level the app will log.
 Can be changed runtime.
 Default Log level is info.
 - `WEB_HOST` - The domain of the web frontend part (e.g. <app_name>.herokuapp.com)

+You can also customise other variables to make the experience better.
+For example
+- `BOT_NAME` - this should be set to the slack name of the bot.
+E.g. `happiness_door_bot`.
+You can find the bot name in slack app management under `Features > App Home > Your App’s Presence in Slack`.

+For more config options please see [configuration.go](pkg/conf/configuration.go).

 ## Setting up slack application
 #### Required permissions for the Slack app are
 - `chat:write` - To paste and replace message in chat